VeritasOS/netbackup-api-code-samples/recipes/powershell/README.md

 #### Executing the recipes in PowerShell

 Pre-requisites:
-- NetBackup 8.2 or higher
+- NetBackup 8.1.2 or higher
 - PowerShell 4.0 or higher
+- NetBackup 8.2 or higher is required for configuring storage API

 Use the following commands to run the PowerShell samples.
 - `.\create_policy_in_one_step.ps1 -nbmaster <masterServer> -username <username> -password <password> [-domainName <domainName>] [-domainType <domainType>]`